-Pred Forte (prednisolone acetate ophthalmic suspension) is used to treat eye swelling caused by allergy, infection, injury, surgery, or other conditions.
-It is a steroid medicine.
-This medication is available in generic form.
-Rarely, side effects may include stinging/burning of the eyes for 1 to 2 minutes when you apply this medication.
+Pred Forte (prednisolone acetate ophthalmic suspension) is a steroid medicine used to treat eye swelling caused by allergy, infection, injury, surgery, or other conditions.
+Pred Forte is available in generic form.
+Side effects of Pred Forte are uncommon and may include:

 Our Pred Forte (prednisolone acetate ophthalmic suspension) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medication and call your doctor at once if you have any of these serious side effects:

 - pain behind your eyes, sudden vision changes, severe headache;